 2. Get a password manager

 Before you even book your hotel or flight, get on board with a password manager.
 Creating accounts on new sites and booking these reservations requires entering sensitive personal information, including your credit card number and birthdate.
-A password manager will not only generate strong passwords for you—no more creating passwords based on what’s on your desk at that moment—but it will remember them, too.
+A personal password manager will not only generate strong passwords for you—no more creating passwords based on what’s on your desk at that moment—but it will remember them, too.

-For all of the accounts you have on travel booking sites—Airbnb, Kayak, Resy—your password manager will encrypt and store your logins, as well as autofill your personal info.
+For all of the accounts you have on travel booking sites—Airbnb, Kayak, Resy—your personal password manager will encrypt and store your logins, as well as autofill your personal info.
 This will eliminate the need to reuse the same passwords over and over, which is a huge “don’t” when it comes to online security.
 Let your password manager do the heavy lifting, and all you’ll need to remember is to set your alarm for that red eye.

 3. Secure your devices with biometrics

 While you’re likely to store laptops or cameras in a hotel safe, your phone is probably along for the ride during your vacay.
 And though they’re often attached to us like an appendage, it’s not entirely uncommon to accidentally leave your phone in the back of an Uber or cab.
 Take advantage of your device’s built-in biometric authentication, like fingerprint or Face ID, to keep your personal data as secure as possible.